India is the land of 64 crore god and goddesses, with a multitude of holy cities and shrines of spiritual gurus to a motorcycle.

 Planning your holiday but confused about where to go?
 These travel stories help you find your best trip ever!

 Real travel stories.
 Real stays.
 Handy tips to help you make the right choice.

 Would you visit a temple that appears and disappears throughout the day?
-Located close to Vadodara in Gujarat, the Stambheshwar Mahadev temple shares shores with the Arabian Sea.
+Located close to Vadodara in Gujarat, the Stambheshwar Mahadev temple is one of the most mysterious temples in India that shares shores with the Arabian Sea.
 Lord Shiva resides here, and blesses those who dare to venture into it.
 It is one of the most famous temples in India.

 The only weird thing about this temple is that it can be visited only during hours of low tides.
 In hours of high tides, the temple is swallowed up completely by the sea, and it reappears hours later when the water descends.

 7. Brahma Temple, Pushkar, Rajasthan: The Sole Temple Of The Lord